 Rats are considered medium in size among all rodents.
 As per the Integrated Taxonomic Information System, there are more than 60 species of rats all over the world.
 They have long and thin tails, their tails longer than their bodies.

-Male rats are called bucks; females do, and infants are called pups or kittens.
+Male rats are called bucks; females are does, and infants are called pups or kittens.
 This is according to the Australian Broadcasting Corporation.
-They can survive without drinking any water.
-They can actually survive 20 days without it.
-They can get their water from the food they eat.
+They can survive for 20 days without drinking any water.
+They can get their water from the food they eat though.

 In the United States, there are two most troublesome types of rats.
 There are black rats and brown rats.
 The most rat-infested city in the United States is Chicago, followed by New York City.
 Washington D.C. comes in at third.